 Several epidemiologic studies have assessed potential associations between lycopene intake and prostate cancer incidence.

 An association between lycopene serum concentration and risk of cancer was also examined in men participating in the Kuopio Ischaemic Heart Disease Risk Factor (KIHD) study in Finland.
-An inverse association between lycopene levels and overall cancer risk was observed, suggesting that higher concentrations of lycopene may help lower cancer risk overall.
-However, when the analysis was restricted to specific cancer types, an association was observed for other cancers but not prostate cancer.
+In this prospective cohort study, an inverse association between lycopene levels and overall cancer risk was observed, suggesting that higher concentrations of lycopene may help lower cancer risk overall.
+Men with the highest levels of serum lycopene had a 45% lower risk of cancer than did men with the lowest levels of lycopene (risk ratio, 0.55; 95% CI, 0.34–0.89; P = .015).
+However, when the analysis was restricted to specific cancer types, an association was observed for other cancers (risk ratio, 0.43; 95% confidence interval [CI], 0.23–0.79; P = .007) but not prostate cancer.

-The National Cancer Institute's Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial has been a source of subjects for studies examining an association between lycopene intake and prostate cancer risk.
-A 2006 study examined lycopene and tomato product intakes and prostate cancer risk among the trial's participants.
+The National Cancer Institute's Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial is an ongoing, prospective study that has been a source of subjects for investigations of an association between lycopene intake and prostate cancer risk.
+A 2006 study examined lycopene and tomato product intakes and prostate cancer risk among PLCO participants who had been followed up for an average of 4.2 years.
 Lycopene and tomato product intakes were assessed via Food Frequency Questionnaires.
 Overall, no association was found between dietary intake of lycopene or tomato products and the risk of prostate cancer.
 However, among men with a family history of prostate cancer, increased lycopene consumption was associated with decreased prostate cancer risk.
 A follow-up study was conducted that examined serum lycopene and risk of prostate cancer in the same group of PLCO participants.
 The results suggest that there was no significant difference in serum lycopene concentrations between healthy participants and participants who developed prostate cancer.